I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 Other foods that contain fructose and glucose in an almost equal ratio, are fruits and some vegetables.

-Eating them right before bedtime it would mean to wake up the entire digestive system to process them in a time when it should just “rest”.
+Eating them right before bedtime would mean waking up the entire digestive system to process them in a time when it should just “rest”.

-Also, some vegetables contain starch, which is rapidly converted into glucose, raise the blood sugar, trigger release of insulin, makes glucose enter the muscle cells and thus not available for the brain.
-In a few hours the blood sugar level drops and again metabolic stress.
+Also, some vegetables contain starch, which is rapidly converted into glucose, raises blood sugar, triggers the release of insulin, and makes glucose enter the muscle cells, thus not being available for the brain.
+In a few hours, the blood sugar level drops and there is again metabolic stress.

 Be careful!
 Too much of something good is still too much!